Bulakul family

 The Bulakul family (บูลกุล) is one of Thailand's first and oldest business families and is of Cantonese Chinese descent, descended from the Ma clan.
 It traces its origins to Ma Tong-zen (馬棠政, 1871–1923), an engineer who immigrated to Siam in 1888, and his son Ma Liap-khun (馬立群, 1897–1964), who adopted the Thai name Mah Bulakul (มา บูลกุล) in 1941, the surname being granted by Prime Minister Plaek Phibunsongkhram, under royal decree.
 Mah built his fortune from rice milling starting in the early 20th century and was part of the "Big Five" families across Asia to control rice trade, while also holding prominent political positions.
+In the 1970s and 1980s, the Bulakul family was one of the families who partnered with Japanese trading houses in Thailand and chaired the Thai-Japanese Association.
 The family's business holdings has since expanded under his descendants to form a conglomerate covering real estate, financial services, retail, shipping, food and beverage, and media and entertainment.

-Among the family's holdings and past ventures include: